MohitBhargava987/Rocked-Assignment-5September/README.md

     "exam_id": 1
 }'

-4. Add submission to the of the exam with email sent in headers (I have added further validations of the array sent in request as well) curl --location 'localhost:3000/api/user/submit_exam' \
+**4. Add submission to the of the exam with email sent in headers (I have added further validations of the array sent in request as well)** curl --location 'localhost:3000/api/user/submit_exam' \
 --header 'email: a@gmail.com' \
 --header 'Content-Type: application/json' \